-Facilities for the Disabled - An important feature of the campus involves the provision of facilities and services to disabled students.
-The campus, in its design, includes many features that provide ease of access to the various areas.
+Facilities for the Disabled - The campus, in its design, includes many features that provide ease of access to the various areas.
 The following features were designed for persons who use wheelchairs or have mobility impairments: alternate lowered water fountains, elevators to all second floor areas, ramps, reserved parking, restrooms with wide doors and side rails, and wide door openings to all other rooms.
-Motorized doors are provided at the main entrance of the John P. Sullins Administration Building and on the south end of Statehouse Hall.
+Motorized doors are provided throughout the ANC campus.